elRava/blockchain_sd18/README.md

 # blockchain_sd18
-Project of a blockchain for the Distributed Systems course
+Project of a distributed blockchain for the Distributed Systems course